I guess I’ve made my main point in (nearly) three years of Word of Wisdom Living posts. Exactly what point you wonder?

 To repeat, my 100,000 word guide—my estimate of the word sum of all the weekly posts—to good health through good eating simply adds up to something your great-grandmother might have told you in just twelve words: Eat food as close as practical to how it was first created.

-I think I’ll write a book next.
+I have to do some painting in Midway, but I'll also think about that book.
 (If you’re in Midway, stop and say hello.
 We’ll be at the family home, the one with the statue of a man offering you an apple.)